mendhak/mendhak.github.io/posts/2023-07-20-threat-modelling-to-pick-password-manager.md

 ## My choices

 The cryptocurency era brought about a popular saying: not your keys, not your crypto.
 A similar one plays in my mind here: not your vault, not your credentials.

-I'm most comfortable with the aspects and freedom provided by the offline password managers KeePass and KeePassXC.
+I'm most comfortable with the aspects and freedom provided by the offline password managers [KeePass2](https://keepass.info/), [KeePassDX](https://www.keepassdx.com/), and [KeePassXC](https://keepassxc.org/).
 Syncing files is a solved problem nowadays so it's not a huge hit in terms of convenience and functionality.
 I'm backing up to several places including Google Drive, a Raspberry Pi, and a UNC share.
 It also means that I can safely lose or reset devices without worrying about credentials and 2FA codes.
 In case of a disaster, a copy will be somewhere, at worst mostly recoverable.

 I'm still undecided about 2FA codes, I have them both in KeePass, as well as Authy.
 I'm still slightly uncomfortable that Authy is tied to a phone number, and perhaps I should have a good look at Aegis.